-Administrators using a UniFi controller on a Debian/Ubuntu server may desire to use Oracle Java rather than OpenJDK (default).
-This article will explain how this can be done and when UniFi needs to be re-configured.
+This article will guide those administrators who are using the UniFi controller on a Debian/Ubuntu server and want to use Oracle Java instead of the default OpenJDK.
+It will also explain when UniFi needs to be re-configured.

 Install with JavaPackage

 The recommended method to install Java as to avoid any issue with version detection in UniFi is by using the JavaPackage tool as explained and outlined here.